-2. Understand It Won’t Be Easy
+2. Understand a No Spend Challenge Won’t Be Easy

 You’ve become so used to reaching into your wallet and dropping the card for so many things without thinking that it will feel unnatural for quite some time.

-Take stock at the end of the day and see where you are then rinse and repeat the next day.
+Take stock at the end of the day and see where you are, then rinse and repeat the next day.
 Doing this will help you identify specific spending triggers and understand just how much money you used to waste every day.

-4. Stock Up Before You Start
+4. Stock Up Before You Start a No Spend Challenge

-Before you commence your challenge, stock up on the essentials such as fueling your car, bus passes, pet supplies, medication and groceries so you don’t use those as an excuse to spend money while on the no spend challenge.
+Before you commence your challenge, stock up on the essentials such as fueling your car, bus passes, pet supplies, medication, and groceries so you don’t use those as an excuse to spend money while on the no spend challenge.

 Stocking up is also not an excuse to overspend on other things.
 Create a grocery list that consists of essential things required to prepare meals at home for the duration of your challenge.